Deploying Bullet Train to AWS with AppPack

 - Add a simple route to that always returns a

-when the app is running - Disable the SSL redirect on that route
+200when the app is running - Disable the SSL redirect on that route

-That last step is necessary so the healthcheck returns a 200
+That last step is necessary so the healthcheck returns a 200 instead of a 301.
+The result looks like this:

 diff --git a/config/initializers/new_framework_defaults.rb b/config/initializers/new_framework_defaults.rb